Burke Developmental Road – Normanton To Mareeba, QLD

 A Long Way Between Drinks – And Fuel

-If you’re looking to travel between the Gulf and the Cairns area, Burke Developmental Road (BDR) is an excellent choice.
+Burke Developmental Road (BDR) is an excellent choice if you’re looking to travel between the Gulf and the Cairns area.
 It really is the road less travelled, probably because it’s dirt – and the alternative route (Gulf Developmental Road) is tarred.
 Where’s the fun in that!!

 Leaving Normanton, pretty soon you’re on the dirt.
 BDR was constructed to service the Channel Country beef industry, enabling road train access to the huge cattle stations dotted along the route.
 So the road is wide and mostly flat and generally in good condition.

-Update 2018: We travelled this road in 2018 and the road was vastly different!
+Update: We travelled this road again and it was vastly different!
 Go here for an update on road conditions.